abid-khan/environment-specific-build/README.md

 This this blog we will see how we can use profile to achieve goal.
-We will define *local
+We will define three profiles
-*stagging
-*production
+* local
+* stagging
+* production

 local
 =====